You just made a perfect buttercream frosting. It is smooth, delicious and perfectly fluffy. Now the trick is to keep it that way!

 Does Frosting with Heavy Cream Need to Be Refrigerated?

 Heavy cream is another perishable ingredient that requires refrigeration.
-If you add a little heavy cream to your buttercream to make it softer and more smooth, you should definitely store itit will need to be stored in the fridge.
+If you add a little heavy cream to your buttercream to make it softer and more smooth, you should definitely store it in the fridge.

 Does Strawberry Buttercream Frosting Need to Be Refrigerated?